clvrk/vellum/README.md

 ---------------
 EnableBackups      Boolean (!)
 Whether to create world-backups as .zip-archives

+EnableSchedule     Boolean (!)
+Whether to enable scheduled backups.
+If set to "false",
+                                      backups will be performed on the interval specified by "BackupInterval".

+Schedule           String [Array]     An array of clock times (in 24h format) where scheduled
+                                      backups should be performed (see the example configuration below for formatting).

 BackupInterval     Double             Time in minutes to take a backup and create a
                                       .zip-archive